 Discussion

 We found that ILP algorithms outperformed SA both in terms of cost-effectiveness and processing times.
-There have been calls for using ILP in solving conservation planning problems in the past (Underhill 1994; Rodrigues & Gaston 2002), but we are only now getting to a point where making this switch is computationally feasible.
+There have been calls for using ILP in solving conservation planning problems in the past (Underhill 1994; Rodrigues & Gaston 2002), but we are only now at a point where making this switch is both advisable and computationally feasible.

 One practical advantage of using ILP over SA is that the analysis does not require calibration.
 A crucial task in every Marxan/SA project is the calibration of parameter for the analysis (Ardron et al. 2010).
 This task can be very time consuming, especially for larger problems.
 Using SA, species penalty factor, number of SA iterations and number of restarts should be calibrated.
 Ideally these parameters should also be explored over the entire parameter space, which would mean that if we wanted to explore three values for each parameter, we would end up with 27 (3 * 3 *3) scenarios to explore.
 With the most complex problem investigated here this would take in the order of 5 days just to calibrate Marxan runs, which we have done before finalizing parameters and presenting results.
 None of this calibration time is necessary using ILP.
-This explains the difference in number of scenarios investigated between ILP (135) and SA (2700) as shown in Table 1.
 An added benefit is that the somewhat subjective process of setting values for these three parameters can be eliminated using ILP as well.

 With the recommendation of a maximum number of 50,000 planning units for a Marxan analysis (Ardron et al. 2010), larger problem sizes cannot be accommodated using SA approaches.
 On the other hand, ILP/prioritizr can solve problem sizes of >1 million planning units (Schuster et al. 2019).
 Problems >50,000 planning units have occurred in systematic conservation planning problems (Klein et al.), and will likely continue to do so.

 Finally, we argue that another strength of ILP solvers, especially Gurobi, is that they can be used to quickly explore and compare different conservation prioritization scenarios in real-time.
 We have created a number of interactive web apps using the R package shiny (Chang et al. 2018), which is an effective way to deliver scientific information to conservation practitioners, managers, and policy makers and ensure this information is usable in the decision‐making process (Valle et al. 2019).
-These apps interface with the prioritizr package, one of which has successfully been used in stakeholder meetings to help inform the conservation strategy for a regional conservation partnership (CDFCP 2015).
+These apps interface with the prioritizr package; one of them has successfully been used in stakeholder meetings to help inform the conservation strategy for a regional conservation partnership (CDFCP 2015).

 Conclusion